nodejs/node/doc/api/globals.md

 * {Object} The global namespace object.

-In browsers, the top-level scope is the global scope.
-This means that within the browser `var something` will define a new global variable.
-In Node.js this is different.
-The top-level scope is not the global scope;
-`var something` inside a Node.js module will be local to that module.
+In browsers, the top-level scope has traditionally been the global scope.
+This means that `var something` will define a new global variable, except within ECMAScript modules.
+In Node.js, this is different.
+The top-level scope is not the global scope; `var something` inside a Node.js module will be local to that module, regardless of whether it is a [CommonJS module][] or an [ECMAScript module][].

 ## Class `Headers`